October 2, 2020

 Reduce the heat to medium-low and allow the pan to cool off a bit.
 Then add cranberry juice and brown sugar, and stir until the sugar dissolves.

 Add red wine vinegar and cranberries to the pan.
 Turn up the heat again until the juices begin to boil, then reduce the heat to simmer for 15 minutes.
 As the cranberries soften, use a fork or potato masher to mash them.
 The mixture should be a jelly-like consistency by the end of this step.
-If it dries out too much, add water, and if it's too runny, allow it to simmer a little longer.
+If it dries out too much, add about a tablespoon of water, and if it’s too runny, allow it to simmer a little longer.
 (Keep in mind it will thicken more as it cools).

 Add cinnamon and salt to the cranberry mixture and stir.
 Remove from heat.